1 - About Microservice Dungeon 2.0

 Map-Resources

+Every player controls a swarm of robots to compete against other players.
 A robot is exactly what you’d expect — a mechanical unit with health points, energy for performing actions, having the ability to move, engage in combat, and upgrade itself through the purchase of upgrades.

 Buying a Robot